-- Invest more in training provision to raise the standard and consistency of delivery in all parts of the country. - Deliver a globally competitive immigration system that enables UK employers to attract international talent where key roles cannot be filled easily through domestic skills by reducing the administrative burden and costs of Skilled Worker visas, ensuring the UK is internationally competitive in both cost and processing time, reforming the operation of the Shortage Occupation List to ensure the immigration system can better respond to industry needs. - Change is needed within education providers to ensure qualifications, standards and the curriculum are fit for purpose.
+- Evolve the Apprenticeship Levy into a more flexible apprenticeship and skills levy, enabling employers to invest their levy funds to support upskilling and reskilling through specific, shorter training interventions.
+Improve the apprenticeship system to increase and widen participation by removing the functional English and maths skills requirement which would be better supported by relevant training outside of apprenticeships.
+Make the apprenticeship levy transferable for use across the UK. - Invest more in training provision to raise the standard and consistency of delivery in all parts of the country. - Deliver a globally competitive immigration system that enables UK employers to attract international talent where key roles cannot be filled easily through domestic skills by reducing the administrative burden and costs of Skilled Worker visas, ensuring the UK is internationally competitive in both cost and processing time, reforming the operation of the Shortage Occupation List to ensure the immigration system can better respond to industry needs. - Change is needed within education providers to ensure qualifications, standards and the curriculum are fit for purpose.
 This should be based on a strategic assessment of where and how skills are needed.

-Simon Marsh, Communications Director Tel: +44 (0)20 7963 6725 Mobile: +44 (0)7951 389197 Email: MarshS@cia.org.uk
+Simon Marsh, Communications Director Tel: +44 (0)20 7963 6761 Mobile: +44 (0)7951 389197 Email: MarshS@cia.org.uk